-Student Special Services Programs
+Student Support Services Programs

 CIS prides itself on many things, including the fact that we treat students as individuals and thus differentiate curriculum, instruction and assessment accordingly.
 We also provide support as needed for students in various ways, including those ready for accelerated learning, those identified in need of assistance in one or more ways to succeed academically, socially and emotionally, and those who are not yet proficient in English.